Gourab-hub/Reactjs-using-Firebase-CRUD/README.md

        </td>
 ```
 onclick button on pencil button use for pass the value with `setCurrentId(id)` parameter id
-- in the same time we need to retrive the data on and put it on the from
+- iii. in the same time we need to retrive the data on and put it on the from
 ```javascript
 <ContactForm {...({addOrEdit,currentId,contactObjects})}  />
 ```
-- Using Props function on Contactform.js access to all child property and put on parents components we use `useEffect`
+- iv.
+Using Props function on Contactform.js access to all child property and put on parents components we use `useEffect`

 ```javascript